mongodb/mongodb-kubernetes/docs/dev/publishing-to-marketplaces.md

 fine, one of the maintainers of `community-operators` will merge your changes.
 The changes will land on `operatorhub.io` after a few days.

+The main things to consider before requesting review:
+* https://operatorhub.io/preview - make sure the CSV file is parsed correctly and the preview for the Operator looks correct
+* the other checks in the PR are green (the commits must be squashed and signed - check the failed jobs for the hints how to do this)

 # Openshift Marketplace

 * **Goal**: Publish our newest version to [Openshift Marketplace](https://www.openshift.com/).